hardikj/Music-Tools/README.md

 # Music-Tools
-Tools i used to market/promote my band
+Tools i use to market/promote my band